-In the last issue of Bottom Line Personal (February 1), we looked at some important and tricky questions about Social Security eligibility and options for claiming your benefits.
+In “Answers to Your Social Security Questions“, we looked at some important and tricky questions about Social Security eligibility and options for claiming your benefits.

 In this issue, economics professor and Social Security expert Laurence J. Kotlikoff answers important questions about paying taxes on your benefits…and about how your Social Security is affected if you earn money while receiving benefits.

 My Social Security benefits will be taxed only if I have a lot of other income during retirement, correct?